Writing

 Sonia_014

-Sonia considers her writing practice a tool for disrupting and investigating existing narratives (such as historical accounts, folktales, mythologies, canonical books, etc) to question their inherent power structures and expose alternative marginalized voices.
+Sonia’s writing practice disrupts and investigates existing narratives (such as historical accounts, folktales, mythologies, canonical books, etc) to question their inherent power structures and expose alternative marginalized voices.
 Experimental process of generation, such as erasure, found text, mistranslation, technological intervention, or other restrictive methods, are especially exciting opportunities to create direct responses to existing narratives by using its own language against itself.

 POETRY